 First time use

 When using a new still for the first time, you must clean your still in a more thorough manner than through normal use.
 The procedure starts with washing all parts of the still very thoroughly with hot-soapy water.
 The second step is called a vinegar run.
 Simply mix equal parts vinegar and water to roughly one-fifth the capacity of the still (i.e. a 1 gallon mix for a 5 gallon still).
 Setup the still and condenser (without water), pour in the mixture, and heat until water/vinegar liquid and steam come out of the condenser.
 Turn off the heat, allow to cool, and dispose of the contents.
 Next is the final cleaning step called the sacrificial run.
 You will follow the steps below as if you were making a drinking run, but throw away your first batch of moonshine.
 This will clear the still of anything that could possibly taint the taste of future runs.
 For un-scientific reasons, this is also considered a rite of passage for a new distiller and is the all-important christening of the still.

 Never block the outlet of the still.
 Doing so may result in overpressure and explosion.

 Never use an open-flame heat source while distilling indoors.
 Distilling outdoors is always preferred

-3 Place and seal the onion top.
-The sealing can be done using a thick water/flour mix and pushing it in and around the seam where the top and bottom meet.
-Another option is wrapping the bottom of the onion head with plumber’s Teflon tape before setting it in the bottom part of the still.
+3. Place and seal the onion top.
+The sealing can be done using a thick water / flour mix and pushing it in and around the seam where the top and bottom meet.
+Another option is wrapping the bottom of the onion top with plumber’s teflon tape before setting it in the bottom part of the still.

-4 Monitor for leaks: frequently inspect the seam between the onion-top and the pot for escaping vapor.
+4. Monitor for leaks: frequently inspect the seam between the onion-top and the pot for escaping vapour.
 If any is found, simply plug with the flour-water mix taking care not to burn yourself with the hot escaping vapor.

 Once you have your moonshine, there are an infinite number of things you can do with it.
 Here are only a few of the more common ones